 The Difference Between CBD Tincture vs Oil

-The main difference between CBD tincture vs oil is the fact that CBD tinctures use alcohol to extract natural compounds and as a base ingredient.
-Meanwhile, CBD oil uses carbon dioxide to extract the compounds and carrier oil as a base ingredient.
+The main difference between CBD tincture vs oil is that CBD tinctures use alcohol, both to extract natural compounds and as a base ingredient.
+Meanwhile, CBD oil uses carbon dioxide extraction, and carrier oils as base ingredients.

 Thanks to the use of high-proof alcohol, tinctures have a longer shelf life than CBD oil.
 However, they tend to have a very bitter taste which can be off-putting to most first-time consumers.
 As a result, many companies mix their tinctures with additives such as sweeteners and flavors.